 As she spoke, her minotaurs advanced till they were a dozen yards away, about the same distance as the winged cats.

-Dara drew herself up, standing a little taller, her banter with Coyote forgotten.
+Dara drew herself up, standing a little taller.

 “I bring more than my battle birds, and have more than one house behind me.
 I am here for my prize.”